German Navy's new state-of-the-art warship sails into tech trouble

 The F-125s are also designed to support a “two-crew” model, where the complete crew can be changed in mid-deployment.

 Citing the German newspaper Kieler Nachrichten, The Journal reports that the Baden-Württemberg experienced problems with its radar, electronics and the flameproof coating on its fuel tanks.
-During its sea trials, the frigate was also found to list slightly to starboard, although this has been resolved.
+During its sea trials, the frigate was also found to list slightly to its starboard side, although this is being resolved.

+"The list to starboard of the Baden-Württemberg will be corrected during the first planned deployment to the shipyard by the ARGE F125 consortium," explained the BAAINBw spokesman.
+"The list has no impact on the remaining acceptance trials.
+The correction of the list is taken into account during the construction of the other sister ships which are currently being built," he said.

 Critics have also questioned whether the German military ordered the Baden-Württemberg without the necessary weaponry needed for anti-submarine warfare.
 The vessel, according to The Wall Street Journal, lacks the sonar and torpedo tubes found on the 122-class frigates.

-Note: This story has been updated with comments from the BAAINBw.